-In an op-ed in The Bangkok Post for International Women's Day, IFC Asia Pacific Vice President, Karin Finkelston writes that companies who assess how they recruit, promote and retain women make bigger profits and have happier staff.
+In an op-ed in The Bangkok Post for International Women's Day, IFC Vice President, Karin Finkelston writes that infrastructure, makes a significantly bigger difference to a woman's life and work than a man's.

 IFC in East Asia and the Pacific focuses on supporting sustainable, private sector-led development to ensure the region’s economic growth reaches all segments of society.
 Around half of our investments in fiscal year 2012 were in the region’s poorest countries with IFC opening up access to finance for small and medium enterprises, connecting rural households to electricity for the first time, improving access to healthcare, and fighting climate change by improving energy efficiency.